vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 4. Using kafka-consumer-groups CLI for Confluent Cloud

-Basically, the --command-config should point to a file that you created which looks like:

-You need to create a file with:
+You need to create a file like this:

+Example:

 ```
+$ cat client.properties

 ssl.endpoint.identification.algorithm=https
 sasl.mechanism=PLAIN
 request.timeout.ms=20000